paul-here/pwhipp-cst438/README.md

 ### Product Cards
 The product cards are implemented as a separate component, and can be changed without affecting the rest of the site.
 They need a details link and data.

+## Review Notes
+ - Check code for misplaced elements from pasted snippets
+ - Break SCSS into each component, instead of clumped at the highest level